I've written this page for those who are considering buying from us, but hopefully it might be useful for all first time pig keepers!

 Before you embark on your journey I will give you the printed off eaml2 paperwork to sign and keep with you on your journey.
 When you get home, log onto eaml2 and the movement will be waiting for you to confirm.
 Simply click on 'confirm the move' and you're done.
 Any problems, ring the helpline- they're very efficient and friendly.

 As of this Summer (2019) we will, very occasionally, have pedigree breeding stock for sale.
 All of our litters are birth notified with the BPA but from those born only a few will be of a high enough quality to go on to become breeding stock.
 Did you know that in the whole of the UK there were only four new pedigree sows registered with the BPA in 2018?
 Our current price for meat or pet weaners is £80- this incudes castration of male pigs but for breeding stock prices start at £110.
-Indiscriminate breeding of Mangalitsa is to be avoided at all costs- because there are so few left in the UK the risks of inbreeding are considerable; many's the evening I have spent poring over pedigrees working out who can be mated with whom and even I am far from being the expert!
+Indiscriminate breeding of Mangalitsa ( or any native rare breed) is to be avoided at all costs- because there are so few left in the UK the risks of inbreeding are considerable; many's the evening I have spent poring over pedigrees working out who can be mated with whom and I will sell on breeding stock if they are too closely related to our existing herd.
 Beware those would sell on unregistered breeding pigs; it may be that you accidentally end up with an inbred litter simply through not knowing the parentage!